UnitVectorY-Labs/YAMLtecture/docs/COMMANDS.md

 This command will output the validation errors and warnings to the console through the standard output.

+## Merge Config

+The merge config command, `--mergeConfig`, takes in a folder path and merges all of the configuration files into a single output configuration file.

+The only input for this command is the `--in=<folderPath>` flag which is used to specify a folder path that contains the configuration files unlike other commands.

+The output of this command will be the result of the query which is the config YAML that is output to STDOUT or if `--out=<filePath>` is specified then the output will be written to the specified file.

 ## Execute Query

 The execute query command, `--executeQuery`, takes in both a configuration file and a query file.
 The validate config and validate query checks are always performed, but the details as for the failure of these checks are not displayed.